-Some websites that offer followed backlinks are more desirable and better than others, whilst some websites are low-authority, over-optimised and potentially spammy, with an abundant of misused anchor texts and links created and placed on directory and forum sites.
+Some websites are more desirable and better than others when it comes to earning a link from them, whilst other websites are low-authority, over-optimised and potentially spammy, with an abundant of misused anchor texts and links created and placed on directory and forum sites.

-These are the two main types of backlinks:
+These are the three main types of placements, and two main types of backlinks:

 It all starts with an idea.
 The team at Reboot are meticulous thinkers and go above and beyond when thinking of new campaign ideas for our clients.
 We hold regular brainstorming meetings with the entire team, pulling ideas from reports, statistical and governmental databases and coming up with our own ways to display unique data.
 Without a good idea, you’re almost predestined to fail.
 We didn’t achieve more than 1,800 placements for our clients last year without a good idea.

 Research and creation of content

 We spend a lot of time researching our chosen campaign ideas.
 We use only the latest data available, or we come up with ways of producing our own.
 We will also pitch certain ideas to journalists, as well as requesting exclusive quotes from industry leaders.